Millennium-Classroom/Project-3_0-Getting-Input/README.md

 ## ***Robot Code Requirements***

-- Create Joysticks object called `mainController` in RobotContainer.java
+- Create `XboxController​` object called `mainController` in RobotContainer.java
 - Use `'::'` to refer to the joystick value that is constantly updated
 - Put the value of `mainContoller` in real time to the SmartDashboard.